AhmedKamal75/Huffman-coding/README.md

-# Huffman Compression Project
+# Huffman Compression and Decompression Project

-This project is a simple implementation of the Huffman coding algorithm in Java.
-Huffman coding is a popular algorithm used for lossless data compression.
+This project is an implementation of the Huffman coding algorithm in Java.
+Huffman coding is a widely used algorithm for lossless data compression.

 ## Features

-- Generate Huffman codes for a given text file.
+- Generate Huffman codes for a given file.
-- Compress a text file using Huffman coding.
+- Compress a file using Huffman coding.
-- Decompress a Huffman-compressed file back into the original text.
+- Decompress a Huffman-compressed file back into the original file.
+- The program considers `n` bytes together for compression and decompression, where `n` is an integer.

 ## Files